wheelercj/pzq/README.md

 ## keyboard shortcuts

 * `h` toggles keyboard shortcut help.
+* `o` opens the settings file.
+Restart to apply changes.
 * `a` allows you to enter a student's name to add them to the queue.
 * `n` brings the next student to the front of the queue, and rotates the previously front student to the end.
 * `z` undoes the previous `n` keypress.